 Techniques That Increase Speed

 One must specify for every action.
-Only works on one attribute until Highly Proficient, of which the selection is:
+The selection is:

 Visibility